qwrobins/claude-code-sub-agents/README.md

 ### Important Notes:
 - **Agent files must be placed directly in `.claude/agents/`**, not in subdirectories
 - **Only copy the `.md` files**, not the folder structure
+- **The `Claude.md` file should be in your project root** to enable automatic agent engagement
 - **Choose agents based on your project needs** - you don't need all 51 agents for every project
 - **Agent names in Claude Code** will match the filenames (e.g., `python-developer.md` becomes the `python-developer` agent)

+## 🤖 Automatic Agent Engagement

+### Claude.md Configuration

+This repository includes a `Claude.md` file that teaches Claude Code when and how to automatically engage the appropriate agents based on your requests.
+This eliminates the need to explicitly mention agent names in most cases.

+**Key Benefits:**
+- **Automatic agent selection** based on context and keywords
+- **Proactive security reviews** when handling authentication or sensitive code
+- **Intelligent coordination** between multiple agents for complex tasks
+- **Technology-specific routing** to the right development specialists

+**Example Automatic Behaviors:**
+- Mentioning "security" automatically engages `security-analyzer`
+- Requesting "code review" automatically uses `code-reviewer` + `security-analyzer` + `performance-optimizer`
+- Starting a new project automatically coordinates `project-orchestrator` → `requirements-analyst` → appropriate specialists
+- Working with Python files automatically engages `python-developer`

+**Setup:** Simply copy the `Claude.md` file to your project root directory alongside your `.claude/agents/` folder.

 ## 🔧 Recommended: Context7 MCP Server